 Familiarity.
 Know your equipment.
 When purchasing a new grill/smoker, read the instruction manual.
 Learn how to operate, maintain, season, and store your unit to keep it running smoothly and extend the life.
 Review the manual from time to time.
 You can likely find a copy online as well, as the paper copy tends to disappear shortly after opening the box.

 Location.
 Keep your grill at least 10 feet from your house.
 Fire can spread to any structure or overhang quickly.
 Keep the area surrounding your grill free of decorations, umbrellas, and other flammable items.
 A wood deck is not an ideal surface for cooking.
 Make sure you’re able to keep kids and pets clear of the cooking area.

-Once you’re comfortable with safe operation of your grill/smoker, you can focus on the fun stuff.
-Perfect your dry rub, wet mopping, and moisture locking techniques!
-Experiment with regional flavors, like Texas style (yes), Memphis style (ok), St Louis Style (sure), or Carolina style (no).
-Slip on your white sneakers and cargo shorts, activate dad mode and light that cooker!
+Once you’re comfortable with the safe operation of your grill/smoker, you can focus on the fun stuff.
+Perfect your dry rub, wet mopping, and moisture-locking techniques!
+Experiment with regional flavors, like Texas-style (yes), Memphis style (ok), St Louis Style (sure), or Carolina style (no).
+Slip-on your white sneakers and cargo shorts, activate dad mode, and light that cooker!
 Don’t burn the grass, though, I just put fertilizer down.

 Copyright © 2020 Central Mutual Insurance Company.
 All rights reserved.